AI Agent Identity: Beyond Authentication

 What Does AI Identity Look Like in 10 Years?

-XTrace is betting on the second path.
-We believe memory is the missing identity layer for AI, and that whoever gets this layer right will shape how AI knows and represents us for the next decade.
+Whoever gets this layer right will shape how AI knows and represents us for the next decade.

 Frequently Asked Questions